TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/AccessingSiteConfiguration.rst

 Let's look at both cases in detail:

-Accessing the Current Site Object
+Accessing the current site object
 =================================

 When rendering the frontend or backend TYPO3 builds a HTTP request object